Perl-Toolchain-Gang/YAML-Tiny/README.md

 __Presentation Stream__

-YAML Tiny is notionally unicode, but support for unicode is required if the underlying language or system being used to implement a parser does not support Unicode.
-If unicode is encountered in this case an error should be returned.
+YAML Tiny reads and write UTF-8 encoded files.
+Operations on strings expect or produce Unicode characters not UTF-8 encoded bytes.

 __Loading Failure Points__

-YAML Tiny parsers and emitters are not expected to recover from adapt to errors.
-The specific error modality of any implementation is not dictated (return codes, exceptions, etc) but is expected to be consistent.
+YAML Tiny parsers and emitters are not expected to recover from, or adapt to, errors.
+The specific error modality of any implementation is not dictated (return codes, exceptions, etc.) but is expected to be consistent.

-## 4\.
-Syntax
+## 4. Syntax

 __Character Set__

-YAML Tiny streams are implemented primarily using the ASCII character set, although the use of Unicode inside strings is allowed if support by the implementation.

-Specific YAML Tiny encoded document types aiming for maximum compatibility should restrict themselves to ASCII.
+YAML Tiny streams are processed in memory as Unicode characters and read/written with UTF-8 encoding.

 The escaping and unescaping of the 8-bit YAML escapes is required.